Get MindMirror AI

 AI-generated perspectives are useful for exploring ideas, but they carry a risk: without grounding, the reasoning can sound persuasive without being well-supported.
 Study Mode addresses this by anchoring each perspective in verifiable sources.

 This serves two purposes.
-First, it helps you evaluate the strength of each perspective by seeing what research supports it.
-Second, it gives you a starting point for deeper reading — you can follow the references to primary sources, check the evidence yourself, and build genuine expertise on the topic.
+First, it helps you evaluate the strength of each perspective by seeing what research supports it — not just whether the argument sounds logical, but whether it is backed by evidence.
+Second, it gives you a starting point for deeper reading.
+You can follow the references to primary sources, check the evidence yourself, and build genuine expertise on the topic you are exploring.

 Anti-Hallucination Safeguards